virtualous/blog-v3/_posts/2016-07-22-jekyll-page-build-errors.md

   https://help.github.com/articles/troubleshooting-jekyll-builds

 If you have any questions you can contact us by replying to this email.

 ```

+If the email does not specify the error then you are on your own!
+This is what I received last time.
+It doesn't have much information.

 I thought it was because I pushed a new post.
-But, even after removing that post, the error existed.
+But even after removing that post, the error existed.
 While pushing that article, I also changed few design elements.
 I changed all of them back to normal, but there was no success.

 ## Initial check for page build error
  **Step 1:**